fragcolor-xyz/shards-examples/tutorials/primer/whats-shards.md

 Of course, in the above example, we have just one shard and one wire - but each wire can have multiple shards (sequence of shards that execute in order), and each mesh may have multiple wires scheduled on it for execution.

-From a programming perspective:

-* Shards are logic blocks that compose the wire
-* A wire is a coroutine or a stateful smart function that is made up of a sequence of shards and can persist its memory across wire execution/iterations
-* A mesh is a thread scheduler that schedules and executes the wire coroutines

-From a layman's perspective, this process of writing and executing shards via the wire/mesh context is similar to you stringing a necklace and then counting its beads (like how prayer beads on a rosary are counted).

-Let's break down this analogy into steps:

-* **Step 1**.
-Collect a few beads - Write out a sequence of shards
-* **Step 2**.
-Find a thread and string the beads onto it - Define a wire and put the shards into it
-* **Step 3**.
-Hold the necklace in your hand - Define a mesh and schedule the wire on it
-* **Step 4**.
-Start counting the beads one by one (the necklace moving between your fingers with every count) - Run the mesh.
-This will start executing the shards in the scheduled wire one by one (as per the sequence of the shards in the wire)

-The analogy doesn't end here!

-What we just described was a looped wire (whole necklace).
-Such a wire will be executed continuously in a loop by its mesh (just like you can keep counting the beads on a necklace over and over) till its control parameters tell it to stop.
-Looped wires are defined by function `(defloop)`

-Break this necklace (but don't spill the beads!) and lay it down end-to-end and you have a non-looped wire.
-Such a wire will be executed only once by its mesh (irrespective of the mesh's control parameters).
-Non-looped wires are defined by function `(defwire)`.

 !!! note
     Pick up two necklaces in one hand and start counting the beads on both - and you have the case of a single mesh running multiple wires!
 Such wires can be independently executed and/or paused and can even share state (memory variables).